NGLPteam/dspace-aws-infra/README.md

 > :warning: You'll need to repeat those credential-copying steps every day you work with these scripts.
 They are time-limited and will only last a day.

-Be sure to not commit the `.creds.env` file to any GitHub repository, or hilarity will ensue.
+> :warning: Be sure to never commit anything like a `.creds.env` file to any GitHub repository, or hilarity will ensue.

 To run the terraform plan file, in the dspace-aws-testing/terraform folder, run: